DBCDK/python-payara5-setup/README.md

 -Xmx*
 -Xms*
 [add]
--Xmx2G
--Xms2G
+"-Xmx${JAVA_OPT_MX|2G}"
+"-Xms${JAVA_OPT_MS|2G}"
 ```

-The above example removes any `-Xmx` or `-Xms` settings already in the options, and adds new.
+The above example removes any `-Xmx` or `-Xms` settings already in the options, and adds new options,
+that are configurable from environment variables.
+Note the use of "" - these are only needed when expanding
+environment variables and similar.

 A special section exists: `[clear]` that will remove all settings.

 ## Setup hint
  * run `payara5/bin/asadmin --verbose`